 Fixed term contracts

-What should happen if I am at risk of redundancy?
+What if I am at risk of redundancy?

-SUCU has negotiated a set of new change management policies (agreed May 2013) for all staff (including those on a FTC).
+SUCU has negotiated a set of new change management policies for all staff, including those on a FTC.
 These include redundancy and redeployment policies and procedures.

 We also meet monthly with the university to discuss fixed-term employees whose contracts are coming to an end.
 We have already helped over 150 individuals to gain permanent open-ended status.

-We are talking to management about changes which would benefit both the university and researchers alike, and it is essential that researchers join UCU and actively engage with us in order that their concerns can be highlighted, and suggestions implemented.
+We are campaigning for the wider rollout of these research pools- it is essential that researchers join UCU and actively engage with us in order that their concerns can be highlighted, and suggestions implemented.